apostrophecms/apostrophe-workflow/README.md

 // ],
 ```

-Next, using the command line, create the `amdin` group and the `admin` user:
+Next, using the command line, create the `admin` group and the `admin` user:

 ```shell
 cd /app